 Simplify Your Workday with These 5 Productivity Resolutions

 Most New Year’s resolutions don’t survive long enough to see March, and there are a myriad reasons as to why our ambitions fade away into the darkness.
 But, having a more productive year doesn’t require any life-changing revelations.
 Minor changes and adjustments to working habits that have often been ignored in the past can make a big difference.
-Here are five simple tips and tricks to make you have a more productive 2017 in the office.
+Here are five simple tips and tricks to make you are more productive in the office this year.